Northfork

 Northfork is a 2003 fantasy drama film directed by Michael Polish and written by Michael and Mark Polish.
 It premiered at the Sundance Film Festival on January 21, 2003 and later received a limited release in the United States on July 11, 2003.
 The film stars Duel Farnes, James Woods, Nick Nolte, Michele Hicks, Daryl Hannah, Anthony Edwards, Robin Sachs, Ben Foster, Claire Forlani, Clark Gregg, Kyle MacLachlan and Peter Coyote.
 This is the brothers' third film collaboration, after Twin Falls Idaho (1999) and Jackpot (2001).

 Plot

 The film's narrative consists of several interwoven subplots taking place in the town of Northfork, Montana circa 1955.
-A new dam is being built which will flood the valley of Northfork, and the town is in the midst of an evacuation.
+A new dam is being built that will flood the valley of Northfork, and the town is in the midst of an evacuation.
 The narratives focus on several individuals who, for one reason or another, have yet to evacuate.

 Walter O'Brien and his son are on the evacuation team, helping to evacuate the last few inhabitants of Northfork.
 In return, the government will give them acres of lakeside property if they meet their evacuee quota.
 Father Harlan is one such individual, who has stayed behind to care for Irwin, a dying orphan too weak to leave town.